 The chart below shows the AUD/USD and we can see the sharp selloff of the AUD, or sharp rise in the USD, in mid-2008.
 The Yen and USD were both weak currencies heading into this meltdown, and the US was vulnerable to the financial crisis.
 So why did money flow so aggressively into these currencies?

 The answer is found in the carry trade.
-Higher yielding currencies are considered “risk on” trades.
-Many traders are willing to speculate so they can potentially make the interest gains and capital gains.
+Higher-yielding currencies are considered “risk on” trades.
+Many traders are willing to speculate so they can potentially make interest and capital gains.
 Low-yielding currencies are considered “risk off” currency trades, meaning if you’re in the low-yielding currency you’re giving up on the potential to make the higher interest rate.

 Therefore, when troubles were brewing, and interest rates were in question, traders begin converting back to their lower-yielding currencies forcing a high-yield currency sell-off.
 They want to be “risk off.”